< Back to all posts

 • Instructional Practices: Investigating effective methods of teaching reading, including systematic phonics instruction and approaches that build comprehension and fluency.

+More recent coverage continues to expand on this basis.
 The New York Times summarizes Science of Reading as simply: “in addition to a broad vocabulary, children need to understand phonics, or the relationship between letters and the sounds of spoken language.”

 Science of Reading contrasts with other reading instruction philosophies such as the discredited Balanced Literacy approach, which “emphasizes the importance of surrounding children with books and allowing them to spend quiet time reading literature that interests them.
 It includes some phonics, but the instruction is less structured.”